ross-spencer/safetext-json/README.md

 imperceivable to the human eye, can be used to ecode messages, or some other payload that is otherwise unknown to the user.

-In the year 2025, being able to indentify text streams with this kind of information is as important as ever.
+In the year 2025, being able to identify text streams with this kind of information is as important as ever.

 Extracted from David Jacobson's [SafeText][safetext-1] in support of more